redthing1/DuckMind/doc/mind.md

 + **sensory** systems run during the _sense_  phase, and serve to gather information about the environment and store it in working memory for quick access
 + **cognitive** systems run during the _think_ phase, and run the planning algorithms to make decisions and plans based on available information

+### example systems: Sor

++ the [Vision](https://github.com/xdrie/Sor/blob/main/src/Sor/Sor/AI/Systems/VisionSystem.cs) system is a basic _sensory_ system that detects nearby birds and stores the results in working memory.
++ the [Think](https://github.com/xdrie/Sor/blob/main/src/Sor/Sor/AI/Systems/ThinkSystem.cs) system is a `PlannerSystem`, which is a type of _cognitive_ system that uses a utility reasoner to make decisions.

 ## pipelines

 the mind has two main pipelines: the _autonomous_ pipeline and the _conscious_ pipeline.